cardano-foundation/CIPs/CIP-0118/README-implicit.md

 Party A wants to use a dApp operated by Party B (specifically, submit a transaction using a script S associated with the dApp).
 Party B wants to cover the fees and min-UTxO value for this.

-1. Party A creates a transaction T1 that uses script S, and has request `r` which requires Ada to cover the script fees.
+1. Party A creates a transaction T1 that uses script S, and is missing amount of Ada `a` to cover the script fees/min-UTxO.
 2. Party A sends T1 to Party B
-3. Party B creates a transaction T2 that fulfills `r`
+3. Party B creates a transaction T2 that has extra `a` Ada
 4. Party B submits a validation zone consisting of T1 and T2

 Note here that no offers are present in T1 because the the point of Dapp sponsorship is for the Dapp to cover the fees and min-UTxO value without being compensated in other tokens (although the Dapp itself may require depositing assets into it).
+Note also that such a service should also offer a way to cover collateral, which is not addressed in this design.

 ### Bridges